 Some commonly asked questions:

-If it is school holidays or summer, and you don’t want to miss out, I would book ahead.
+If it is the school holidays or summer, and you don’t want to miss out, I would book ahead.
 We went in October, during swing season, and were lucky that our schedule was flexible when we arrived without pre-booking a flight.
 While there were no flights on the day, we were able to find a place to spend the night and fly in the morning.
 If your schedule is fixed, or you want to be sure not to miss out, we recommend booking your Fox or Franz Josef helicopter tour in advance.

 Dress warm and in layers for the snow and cold temperatures.
 Wear sensible footwear.
 If you’re bringing younger kids that like to touch the snow, they might want gloves.
-If you choose the heli-hike, all gear is provided including glacier boots, socks, ice crampons, and waterproof jacket and pants.
+If you choose the heli-hike, all gear is provided, including glacier boots, socks, ice crampons, and a waterproof jacket and pants.

 Most of the tour companies require participants, fully geared up (this includes the safety gear), to weigh under 120 kg.